William Morton (theatre manager): Maskelyne and Cooke

 Sometimes things went badly.
 In Darlington, with small attendances and unable to pay the hall rent, he offered to leave behind his piano as security.
 The manager, an old Quaker, declined saying that although on principle he never attended entertainments, he had heard good reports of Morton's work and of his exposure of the 'false spiritualists'.
-Thereafter, Morton always raised his hat to Quakers, and almost, he said with characteristic boyish humour, to his regular breakfast cereal, Quaker Oates.
+Thereafter, Morton always raised his hat to Quakers, and almost, he said with characteristic boyish humour, to his regular breakfast cereal, Quaker Oats.
 Their tour ended in March 1873 with several weeks at the Crystal Palace, Sydenham.
 Morton had now achieved a regular and satisfactory income.
 That autumn, he took on the lease of the Egyptian Hall in Piccadilly, renovated it and established his duo firmly in the national consciousness.
 Morton managed the front of house until 1886, the act continuing until 1905, and then at other major London venues for the next two generations.

 The highlight of the partnership was a Royal Command to bring the then twenty-strong company to Sandringham on 3 June 1879 to entertain the young Prince George (the future George V) on his fourteenth birthday.

 Greenwich

 Around 1874 Morton, his wife and six children moved south to gain easy access to the metropolis, setting up their home and his office at 'Royston Villa', 276 New Cross Road in Deptford.
 Early on Morton had developed a love of horses, learning to ride at an uncle's farm; each morning he drove his carriage and pair to his Egyptian Hall.
-He maintained a carriage, his favoured choice of transport, until the beginning of the Great War when the government commandeered his horses and he reluctantly purchased a motor car.
+He maintained a carriage, his favoured choice of transport, until the beginning of the First World War when the government commandeered his horses and he reluctantly purchased a motor car.